electrode-io/fynpo/packages/fyn/README.md

 That will install `my-awesome-module` into your node_modules.
 You can continue to develop and test `my-awesome-module` in its own directory and have the changes within existing files reflected in your app directly.
 Unlike `npm link`, your app resolves dependencies for `my-awesome-module` instead of relying on having them installed under `my-awesome-module/node_modules`.

 If you add/remove files/directories in your local package, then running `fyn` install would take only seconds to update.

+### Easier Debugging `node_modules`

+`node_modules` installed by [npm] could potentially have multiple copies of the same version of a package.
+So even if you've identified the module that you think could help you debug your problem, you may still need to deal with multiple copies of the same version.

+With `fyn`'s flat `node_modules` design, there is only one copy of any version so it's easier for you to set your breakpoint.
+Of course you still have to figure out which version if there are multiple versions of a package though.

 ## Package Resolution and Layout